illinois-cs415/illinois-cs415.github.io/index.md

 + **There is no live lecture on Thursday.** Pre-recorded lectures and other contennt will be posted on Thursdays.
 You are expected to watch these and/or read the posted content.

-#### Development Resources ####

-You will need to have access to a computer capable of running Unreal Engine. <br/>
-+ You can test your computer by downloading and installing Unreal vesion 5.4.3 from [here](https://www.unrealengine.com/en-US/download) <br/>
-+ You should choose the publishing license.

-If your computer is not capable of running Unreal, see the [Resources page](https://illinois-cs415.github.io/resources) for ways you can find a computer on campus running Unreal Engine.

 ## Assessments ##

 Assigned work will include 6 homework assignments, 2 exams, 3 programming assignments, and a final project.